seed-run/homepage/index.md

         Which environments do you support?
       </p>
       <p>
-        We support <a href="https://serverless.com/framework/" target="_blank">Severless Framework</a> Node.js projects on AWS with GitHub as a source repository.
+        We support <a href="https://serverless.com/framework/" target="_blank">Severless Framework</a> Node.js and Python projects on AWS with GitHub as a source repository.
 Let us know if there are any other environments you’d like us to support.
       </p>
     </li>
   </ul>